European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

  |
 <br>
 <div class="alert alert-block alert-info"> <b>NOTE</b>
 Interested in the spatial data to explore results?.
-The cyclenetworks are available in GeoPackages format, and can be accessed in the cyclenetworks folders </a>
+The cyclenetworks are available in GeoPackages format, and can be accessed in the cyclenetworks folders in the </a>
-in the <a href="https://european-cyclists-federation.github.io/another-page.html"> Metadata page </a> .
+href="https://european-cyclists-federation.github.io/another-page.html"> Metadata page </a> .
 </div>
 <br>